 Note on Licensure

 Walden University offers some PhD in Psychology specializations that lead to professional licensure and others that do not.
-Contact an enrollment advisor for assistance in evaluating whether your chosen specialization can lead to professional licensure in your state.
+Contact an Enrollment Specialist for assistance in evaluating whether your chosen specialization can lead to professional licensure in your state.